2023-09-28 03:53:09

 When Professor Igor Larionov speaks, we listen.
 And the legendary coach has spoken: if young Russian defenseman Bodgan Konyushkov arrived in Montreal tomorrow morning, he would already be one of the Canadiens’ key players.

-It is early to say, but it is reasonable to wonder if the Habs recruiters made a find that we will hear about for a long time in the fourth round of the last draft, with the 110th choice overall.
+It is early to say, but it is reasonable to wonder if the Habs recruiters made a find that we will hear regarding for a long time in the fourth round of the last draft, with the 110th choice overall.

 It has not been easy to reach Larionov in recent weeks.
 In Russia, there are 11 time zones.
 Tuesday, September 26, the clock shows 1 p.m. in Quebec and 8 p.m. in Nizhny Novgorod when the Hall of Fame member answers our call.
 This time, the timing is good.

-Larionov is everything one could have imagined.
+Larionov is everything one might have imagined.
 Each of his responses is thought out and reflects his analytical mind.
 Larionov, one of the smartest players of his generation, likes quick-witted skaters.
 We quickly understand that he fell in love with Konyushkov, who became his trusted defenseman with the Torpedo in the KHL.

 At 20 years old, Konyushkov is the most used defender on the continental circuit, a league renowned for giving crumbs to the most promising young players.
 On average, he plays 24 minutes per game, but Larionov is quick to point out that he gives him 27 to 28 minutes some nights.